-Downloading, copying and sharing material (i.e., music, movies, games, and software applications) for which the copyright holder has not given permission is against the law and in violation of Fontbonne University's Acceptable Use Policy for computing resources.
+Downloading, copying and sharing material (i.e., music, movies, games, and software applications) for which the copyright holder has not given you permission is against the law and in violation of Fontbonne University's Acceptable Use Policy for computing resources.

 The Higher Education Opportunity Act (HEOA) of 2008, also referred to as H.R.4137, was signed into law on August 14, 2008.
-The HEOA includes specific statements requiring colleges and universities to comply with digital copyright laws.
+The HEOA primarily addresses obstacles that make it difficult for qualified students to obtain a college education, but is also includes specific statements requiring colleges and universities to comply with digital copyright laws.

-Beginning in July 2009, Fontbonne University has instituted the following:
+Fontbonne University has instituted the following:

-Distribution of an annual announcement to all faculty, staff and students that the distribution of copyrighted materials without proper permissions is subject to both civil and criminal penalties Implementation of a bandwidth shaping device to deter unlawful file sharing

-Distribution of information on legal alternatives for file sharing
+- Distribution of an annual announcement to all faculty, staff and students that the distribution of copyrighted materials without proper permissions is subject to both civil and criminal penalties - Implementation of a bandwidth shaping device to deter unlawful file sharing - Distribution of information on legal alternatives for file sharing

 The University reserves the right to initiate penalties for violations as listed in its Acceptable Use Policy.

-These policies will be reviewed regularly by Fontbonne University's Vice President for Information Technology and updated as appropriate.
+These policies will be reviewed regularly by Fontbonne University's Vice President for Information Technology and updated on this website as appropriate.